 If the student changes degree or certificate programs, the SAP calculation will reset to only count those credits that are applicable to the student's new program of study.
-Grades that do not count toward the new program of study will not be included in the SAP calculation.
+Credits that do not count toward the new program of study will not be included in the pace calculation and the related grades will not be included in the CGPA.